sumansid/Name-Generation-with-RNN/README.md

-# Nepali Name Generation with RNN
+# Name Generation with RNN

 ### Loss of the RNN Model :